soomtong/blititor/docs/develop/quick_note.md

 there are locals exposing routines in each steps

-- site.title: defined in `BLITITOR.config.site.title` at `core/index.js`
+- site.title: defined in `BLITITOR.config.site.application.title` at `core/index.js`
 - app.title: defined in each application's `menu.js`
 - title: defined in each response pages